-"there are several obstacles to this idea, as yet," said Hollenhorst.
+"there are several obstacles to this idea, as vet," said Hollenhorst.
 One of the more important ones is that their calendar is very much different from ours, so you can see that there will be a number of problems to solve before this becomes final."
 If this plan does become final, it will all but preclude a transfer to South Bend.

-Ellen Kelly, President of the Barat student Barat would not move to South Bend, "I wasn't very surprised.
+Ellen Kelly, President of the Barat student body, said regarding the announcement that Barat would not move to South Bend, "I wasn't very surprised.
 When you hear an announcement that a college is planning a move, and then hear nothing further, you begin to suspect that the deal's off."

-Miss Kelly said that she did not know that there had been no announcement to the Notre Dame students at the same time as the Barat announcement spokesman said, and about 10 miles from the scene where 20 persons were killed and 27 injured in a Christmas Eve crash.
-The plane, which had landed at Harrisburg, Pa., and was scheduled to make stops at Bradford, Erie, Pa., and then fly on to Detroit, carried 25 passengers and three crew members, according to George King, a spokesman for the airlines office in Washington.
+Miss Kelly said that she did not know that there had been no announcement to the Notre Dame students at the same time as the Barat announcement spokesman said, and about 10 condition. miles from the scene where 20 persons were killed and 27 injured in a Christmas Eve crash.
+The plane, which had landed at Harrisburg, Pa., and was scheduled to make stops at Bradford, Eric, Pa., and then fly on to Detroit, carried 25 passengers and three crew members, according to George King, a spokesman for the airlines office in Washington.

-BRADFORD, Pa (UPI) An to Detroit, crashed on a Skoglund is a strong supporter snow-covered golf course while in 13 days and retraced the Founded in 1868, the Alumni route of the other tragic flight.
+BRADFORD, Pa (UPI)-An to Detroit, crashed on a Skoglund is a strong supporter snow-covered golf course while preparing to land at the Bradford regional airpost last in 13 days and retraced the Founded in 1868, the Alumni route of the other tragic flight.

-The Federal Aviation Administration said the prop jet, Allegheny Flight 737, went down on the Pine Acres golf course about 10 miles west of
+The Federal Aviation Administration said the prop jet, Allegheny Flight 737, went down on the Pine Acres golf course about 10 miles west of the airport.
+The accident survivors, with one in critical in snowmobiles.

-The Bradford General Hospital, which only 13 days ago had responded to a similar emergency, reported it had 17 survivors, with one in critical in snowmobiles. condition.

-The earlier tragedy occurred during a blinding snow storm when sister Flight 736, carrying 41 passengers homeward-bound for Christmas and six airline personnel crashed in rugged mountain terrain about 31⁄2 miles short of the runway.
+The Bradford General Hospital, which only 13 days ago had responded to a similar emergency, reported it had 17 during a blinding snow storm when sister Flight 736, carrying 41 passengers homeward-bound for Christmas and six airline personnel crashed in rugged short of the runway.